Don't be a silly sausage, you can't pet Schrodinger's Cat because he isn't real. He's a hypothetical cat in an 80-year-old thought experiment.

 Observation #1: When a photon of light is being observed, it behaves like a particle with a definite point in space.

-So when you fire single photons of light at a screen with two slits, they either pass through one slit or the other and land predictably in two straight lines on the detector screen.
+When you fire individual photons of light at a screen with two slits, they predictably pass through either one slit or the other.
+They accumulate, if you like, to create two straight lines on the detector screen.

-Observation #2: When a photon of light is NOT being observed, it goes bonkers and behaves like a wave in many points in space.
+Observation #2: When a photon of light is NOT being observed, it behaves like a wave in many points in space.

-This interference pattern reflects wave (water-like) behaviour instead of particle (solid-like) behaviour.
-Why?
+This interference pattern reflects wave-like behaviour instead of particle-like behaviour.
+But why?

 Get Heisenberg on The Case

 To bring some order to this chaos, Werner Heisenberg came up with the Uncertainty Principle: